shivanshdave/2020-432/README.md

 # 2020-432

 This will be the public web site for my 432 course in Spring 2020 at Case Western Reserve University.

-Materials will appear between now and the start of class on 2020-01-14.
+## What Should I Do Prior to the First Class?

+Our first class starts at 1 PM on Tuesday 2020-01-14 in E321-323 in the Robbins building at the School of Medicine.
+Prior to that time,

+1. **Buy a required book and start reading it**.
+Purchase a copy of **The Art of Statistics: How to Learn from Data** by David Spiegelhalter.
+    - We'll read the entire book through the Spring semester, but I encourage you particularly to read Chapters 1-5 soon.
+    - The book is available online for between $20 and $25 in hardcover, less as an e-book.
+Here's [the book's website](https://dspiegel29.github.io/ArtofStatistics/).
+2. **Install the Software**: Install R (version 3.6.2 or later) and RStudio (version 1.2.5033 or later) and some necessary R packages.
+[Details here](https://github.com/THOMASELOVE/2020-432/blob/master/software.md).
-Contact me via email at thomas dot love at case dot edu if you have questions about the course that are not answered here.
+3. Reach me via via email at thomas dot love at case dot edu if you have questions about the course, especially after you review the materials linked on this page.
+4. Be patient with me.
+Materials will appear on the web in fits and starts between now and the start of class.

 ## Materials for 432